-One feature of librarian and archivist workload language that distinguishes it from faculty are specific hours of work, usually 35 or 37.5 hours per week.
-Hours of work language provides protection from types of unreasonable demands and expectations not normally faced by faculty, with a concrete number that can be enforced.
+One feature of librarian and archivist workload language that distinguishes it from faculty is the inclusion of specific hours of work, usually 35 or 37.5 hours per week.
+Hours of work language provides protection from unreasonable demands and expectations not normally faced by faculty.